There’s plenty to see and do in this lovely town – check out our guide to sightseeing in Zadar!

 The belltower (zvonik) of the Cathedral of St Anastasia – which is actually located almost next to St Donatus Church – can be climbed for gorgeous views over Zadar, out to sea and particularly over the people strolling down below on Kalelarga.
 The steps up to the top are fairly narrow but not particularly scary, and there’s not much room at the top either – but the views more than make up for this.

-The Archeological Museum, just off The Forum, is worth a visit – this museum is well laid out and offers detailed explanations on all of the exhibits, including quite an extensive history of the region and Croatia.
+The Archeological Museum, just off The Forum, is worth visiting.
+This museum is well laid out and offers detailed explanations on all of the exhibits.
+There is quite an extensive history of the region and Croatia displayed here.

 If you have kids in tow – or perhaps you’re a big kid at heart! – check out the Museum of Illusion.
 You can have fun with the range of exhibits, from the vortex tunnel to the anti-gravity and rotated rooms, and much more besides.